 GIS layers for climate data, with a resolution of one square kilometer.

-A global database of agricultural land-use information.
-Created by the UN's Food and Agriculture Organization (FAO), the Center for Sustainability and the Global Environment (SAGE) at the University of Wisconsin-Madison, and the International Food Policy Research Institute.
+A global database of information related to agriculture, including land use, forestry, fisheries, and much more.
+Created by the UN's Food and Agriculture Organization (FAO).
 Data can be mapped online or downloaded for use in desktop GIS programs.

 Excellent source for data and GIS layers on global development issues.